Duxbury, Massachusetts: Public schools

 Over $26 million of Duxbury's annual budget is devoted to the town's nationally recognized public school system.
 According to Newsweek magazine's 2005, 2006, and 2007 rankings of the Nation's Top 1200 Public High Schools (the top 5% of public school systems), Duxbury was ranked at 246, 185, and 142 respectively.
-By 2013, it had fallen off of the Newsweek national rankings and locally, Boston Magazine's yearly town/school rankings, dropped it out of a top 40 spot.
+By 2013, it had fallen off of the Newsweek national rankings and locally, Boston Magazine's yearly town/school rankings, dropped it out of a top-40 spot.

 Duxbury operates its own school system for the town's approximately 3,400 students, serving preschool through 12th grade.
 Chandler School is located near Tree of Knowledge Corner in the west of town and serves students from pre-kindergarten through second grade.
 The Alden Elementary School, near the John Alden House, serves grades 3–5.

 Duxbury Middle/High School is located on Alden Street and serves grades 6–12.
 Duxbury High School was rebuilt into a combined building along with Duxbury Middle School, called the 21st Learning experience.
 Duxbury's athletic teams are known as the Dragons, and their colors are green and white.
 Their chief rival is Marshfield High School, team mascot the Rams, and they play against them in the Thanksgiving Day Tournament.
 It is a local event whose rivalry goes back 30 years.

-The parents of a former Duxbury Middle School student filed a $1 million lawsuit in March 2021 against the Duxbury Public Schools and a former gym teacher and hockey coach, accusing him of repeatedly raping their son in his eighth grade gym class.
+The parents of a former Duxbury Middle School student filed a $1-million lawsuit in March 2021 against the Duxbury Public Schools and a former gym teacher and hockey coach, accusing him of repeatedly raping their son in his eighth grade gym class.
 The school district received a request for information from the United States Center for SafeSport.

 In March 2021, the High School's Football Coach David Maimaron was fired, despite an exceptionally strong football record, when it was exposed that the football team was using anti-Semitic language (including terms like "Auschwitz") as "audibles" during game time.
 As audibles must be known and agreed to by players and coaches, it was assumed that there was staff approval of seriously racially inappropriate language, and the Coach was fired and the team was disciplined.

 Private schools

 There are two private schools located in Duxbury.
 Bay Farm Montessori Academy is a private, independent school located in the southern corner of town and serves Toddlers through grade 8.
 Good Shepherd Christian Academy is a private, Christian school which serves students from kindergarten through eighth grade.
-The nearest private high school is Sacred Heart in Kingston.
+The nearest private high school is Sacred Heart in Kingston [now closed].
 The town has no vocational schools.